quavedev/join/README.md

 - Studied in public Universities in Brazil
 - Have experience with Programming Contents
-- Algoritms and Data structure knowledge
+- Algorithms and Data structure knowledge

 ## Contract